mvdbent/onAirScanner/README.md

 Use the internal API Debugger to create an API User, go to https://10.0.1.111/debug/clip.html Change #internalipaddress into the internalipaddress you just found.

-We the following command in the API Debugger tool, we are generating a API user .
+We the following command in the API Debugger tool, we are generating a API user.
 Fill in the info like below (you can use your own name) in the API Debugger and press the `POST` button.

 ```html